EU-Armenia Comprehensive and Enhanced Partnership Agreement: Background

-What is CEPA
+Agreement provisions

 Signing ceremony of CEPA by the EU and Armenia in Brussels, November 2017.

 The agreement constitutes an important step towards the increased political and economic involvement of the European Union in the South Caucasus.
 The scope of the new agreement is comprehensive and covers a wide range of cooperation in economic, trade and political areas.
 The agreement develops these areas further; providing a long-term basis for further deepening EU–Armenia relations.
 By intensifying political dialogue and improving cooperation in a broad range of areas, the agreement lays the foundations for more effective bilateral engagement with Armenia.
 Furthermore, the agreement seeks to foster result-oriented and practical cooperation between all parties for achieving peace, security and stability on the European continent.